kingkupo1985/Password-Manager-Encrypted/README.md

 2024/02/13 - converted to OOP classes working, GUI functions, proper window login sequence, Dropdown function working, add to database working, create user working, login authentication working.
 Still to fix: load JSON file, Search Function, Generate Password Function

 2024/01/24 - Working Code with following Features: Keyring to encrypt stored passwords w/ Tkinter GUI (Main2.py) - Fully working app as a standalong single file app, but the windows load all at once, if I change that the JSON won't load but I think I know how to fix that now (24/2/14)

+2024/01/22 - Idea came to me on this day take old boring basic non secure Udemy Password app fom coding course and make it a realworld app!